openjdk/jdk-sandbox/doc/building.md

 Windows.
 To build for Linux, pass `--build=x86_64-unknown-linux-gnu` and `--host=x86_64-unknown-linux-gnu` to `configure`.

+If building Windows binaries, you must also have synced down the OpenJDK source code from Windows.
+This is because Windows executables (such as Visual Studio and the boot JDK) must be able to access the source code.
+Also, the directory where the OpenJDK source code is stored must be case-insensitive (either by setting the individual directory as case insensitive using fsutil, changing /etc/fstab to mount the drive as case-insensitive, or editing /etc/wsl.conf to mark all mounted Windows drives as case-insensitive).

 #### Cygwin

 A functioning [Cygwin](http://www.cygwin.com/) environment is thus required for